Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 Therefore, the upper and the lower bounds for $\mathbb{E}[e^{-r \tau_b}|\theta=\theta_2]$ coincide in the limit, which pin down the limiting value of $\mathbb{E}[e^{-r \tau_b}|\theta=\theta_2]$.
 Our calculation also suggests that compared to the efficient equilibrium, the high-cost seller's payoff is weakly greater in the inefficient equilibrium.
-Therefore, the low-cost seller not only bears the loss from delay but is also expropriated by the buyer.
+Therefore, the low-cost seller not only bears the ex-ante welfare loss from the buyer's screening but is also expropriated by the buyer.